 To improve maternal and newborn survival across all ages, skilled health personnel should be capable of handling normal deliveries safely.
 They must also be able to recognize warning signs for complications and refer mothers to emergency care.
 Non-skilled attendants, including traditional birth attendants, can neither predict nor appropriately manage serious complications such as haemorrhage or sepsis, which are the leading killers of mothers during and after childbirth.

-Globally in 2016, about one in five births (21 per cent) take place without the assistance of a skilled birth attendant as coverage of skilled health attendant at birth rose from just over 60% in 2000 to nearly 80% in 2016.
+Globally in 2016, about one in five births (22 per cent) take place without the assistance of a skilled birth attendant as coverage of skilled health attendant at birth rose from just over 60% in 2000 to nearly 80% in 2016.
 In 2016, this translated into nearly 31 million unattended births worldwide.
-Coverage of skilled birth attendance across regions ranges from 99 per cent in Central and Eastern Europe and the Commonwealth of Independent States (CEE/CIS) to 51 per cent in West and Central Africa.
+Coverage of skilled birth attendance across regions ranges from 99 per cent in Eastern Europe and Central Asia and Western Europe to 52 per cent in West and Central Africa.